-Award-winning Gins from craft distilleries in Seattle and Scotland; Grappa from the world’s first carbon-neutral distillery, Armagnac from and cognac from the Connexion Oenophilia brings to you the best SPIRITS.
+Award-winning Gins from craft distilleries in Chicago, Normandy, Northern Ireland and Scotland; Rums from Colombia and Mauritius, Connexion Oenophilia brings to you the finest SPIRITS.

 Augier Cognac Le Singulier

 Established in 1643 by a wine merchant, Augier is the oldest of the cognac houses.